tomwhartung/groja.com/README.md

 ### 2. Replace Bootstrap 3 static files with freshly downloaded MDB static files

 #### 2.1.
-Delete old and commit

-- Commit but do not push quite yet
+Delete old and commit - but do not push quite yet

+- NOT deleting `favicon.ico` , `css/README.md` , `css/groja.css` or `images/*` files

 #### 2.2.
 Download latest MDB code from the site

+- Downloaded Free version from https://mdbootstrap.com/getting-started/ on 2018-10-01
 - Compare to what we have in the `always_learning_google_products` repo, in `material_design/05-material_design_bootstrap/00-downloaded/Site/`
+  - Downloaded the code in `always_learning_...` on Aug 26, 2018 - little over a month ago
-  - Just curious how much it may have changed, if at all
+  - Compare briefly - just curious how much it may have changed, if at all
+  - 3 new files - 95 vs. 93
+     - New files: `js/modules/velocity.js` and `scss/free/_switch.scss`
+  - Running `lf | xargs wc -l`
+     - 79022 total lines vs. 80300 total lines in older version
+     - `scss/free/_animations*` files smaller
+- Has changed a bit, but not hugely

 #### 2.3.
 Add new and commit

+- Adding files from the css, font, img, js, scss, and parent directories

 #### 2.4.
 Update head element in base.html with code from the latest downloaded version of index.html

+- Decided to use `groja.css` instead of `style.css` for customizations, for consistency with my other python sites

 ### 3. Replace Galleries option with drop-down menu for Privacy & Terms pages